 Our effective income tax rate for the year ended December 31, 2016 was 12% compared to 41% for the year ended 2015.
-The lower effective income tax rate is primarily attributable to the release of valuation allowances in foreign jurisdictions due to internal restructuring in Canada, improved operating results in China and settlement of uncertain tax positions and technical clarifications in Germany and the US.
-In February 2015, we established a centralized European headquarters for the purpose of improving the operational efficiencies and profitability of our European operations and certain global product lines.
-These activities directly impacted our mix of earnings and product flows and resulted in net favorable tax rate impacts in the jurisdictions in which we operate.
+The lower effective income tax rate is primarily due to settlement of uncertain tax positions and technical clarifications in Germany and the US of \$55 million.
+See Note 19 - Income Taxes in the accompanying consolidated financial statements for further information.